sddevelopment-be/penguin-pragmatic-patterns/content/practices/LARS.md

 ## Contextual forces

+{{<whatis text=`
+These describe factors at play that influence the outcome of the practice.
+They are not necessarily good or bad, but they are important to be aware of.
+Some contextual forces are enablers, giving the practice a higher chance of being useful.
+Others are deterrents, making the practice less useful in your given context.` >}}

 ### Enablers

 * Genuine care for the person you're conversing with and a desire to understand them.